 There is no obligation to assess whether one or more parties are acting in concert.
 Again, financial institutions can rely on representations on that issue as well.
+Moreover, FinCEN is not requiring retroactive application of the new rules.

 A "legal entity" customer is generally any business enterprise with a few exceptions.
-These exemptions include any customers that are currently exempt from CIP, as well as parties whose beneficial ownership information is generally available to the public from other sources such as public companies registered with the SEC.
+These exemptions include any customers that are currently exempt from CIP, as well as parties whose beneficial ownership information is generally available to the public from other sources such as public companies registered with the SEC.3